 Step 3 – Slowly lower the piece of paper behind the glass of water.

 Step 4 – Look through the glass of water and watch what happens.
+Do you know why the arrow appears to change directions?
+Find out the answer in the how does this experiment work section below.

 The scientific concept that is at work in this experiment is called refraction.
 Refraction is the bending of light.
 Refraction occurs when light travels from one medium to another (ie. air to water, water to air).